Support for specific groups

 There are levels of advice to protect people with the highest clinical risk (shielding), setting out clearly how advice will change depending on the rates of infection in local areas.
 As the levels in a local area change, the protection advice for people on the shielding list in that area may change.
 People at highest risk should still follow the advice for the general public as a minimum but take note of the expectations about workplace risks assessments for those who are shielding at each protection level.

-The majority of workplaces can be made safe.
+For staff, the current guidance at levels 0 - 3 includes that the majority of workplaces can be made safe, and following an individual workplace risk assessment, employers should make the necessary adjustments to the workplace to make sure protective measures are in place.
 Workplace risk assessments should take account of age, sex, ethnicity, body mass index (BMI) as well as clinical conditions and recommend protective measures.
 The outcome of those risk assessments may include implementation of specific mitigations in the workplace, undertaking different duties, working remotely, including from home, or being advised not to attend work, in line with medical advice to do so.
 Local authorities should ensure that clinical advice is taken fully into account when agreeing appropriate mitigations with employees and trade unions.

 To support individualised risk assessment in the workplace, shielding advice also contains links to the Coronavirus (COVID-19): guidance on individual risk assessment for the workplace.